3D Printing with the FlashForge Creator Pro and PrusaSlicer (Slic3r)

 • Coordinates have been adjusted to truly match the platform of the FFCP.

-• All cargo cult cruft has been removed, including the G130 commands that could mess up your factory-tweaked stepper bias settings.
+• Cargo cult cruft has been removed, including the G130 commands that could mess up factory-tweaked stepper bias settings.

 • An intermediate temperature of 140°C is used for the extruders while the bed heats, to reduce oozing and risk of baking filament.